Extremal properties of flood-filling games: Introduction

-The rest of the paper is organised as follows.
 In the remainder of this section, we introduce some key notation and definitions, and mention some results from the existing literature that are of particular relevance to addressing extremal problems.
-In Section \ref{general-bounds} we prove two upper-bounds on the number of moves required to flood any coloured connected graph.
-We continue to prove the tightness of these bounds as we consider separately trees, paths, cycles in Section \ref{lower-bounds}, and prove our main result that blow-ups of paths and cycles behave like the graphs they were blown-up from, provided there are not too many colours, in Section \ref{blow-ups}.